nunchistudio/blacksmith/documentation/introduction/what/faq.md

 We are well aware analytics and marketing teams already use third-party services such as Segment, Zapier, Fivetran, or dbt.
-Blacksmith can act both as an addition or a substitute to these services, depending on your needs and the responsabilities of each one.
+Blacksmith can act both as an addition or a substitute to these services, depending on your needs and the responsibilities of each one.

 ## Why should I use Blacksmith instead of a no-code solution?